aledha/Obsidian-semester6/LinStat/Advanced topics/DOE fractional design.md

 * generator(s)=how to generate the design,
 * defining relation(s), found from the generators,
 * resolution=length of shortest defining relation,
-* alias structure=confounding pattern, found by multiplyingeach effect of interest with the defining relation.
+* alias structure=confounding pattern, found by multiplying each effect of interest with the defining relation.

 When we perform a fractional $2^{k}$ experiment, we must first choose a fraction, where the most common choice is $\frac{1}{2}$.